Paranoid-AF/gEcko/README.md

 # gEcko
-A simple and clean Typecho theme.
+A simple and clean Hugo theme.